make-on-the-lake/sumobot_bt/README.md

 # Sumobot BT

+## Attribution

+This project is based heavily on the wonderful [sumobot-jr](https://github.com/makenai/sumobot-jr) project.
+Thanks to the maintainers for some awesome resources!

 ## Communication Protocol

 All messages are 16 bytes, which is under the maximum size of 20 for a single message payload over Bluetooth LE.